-The events of 2019-20 may mean that default is now more likely and impairment charges could increase (e.g. if a business was affected by the bushfires, it may now be harder for it to make loan payments).
+Recent events may mean that default is now more likely and impairment charges could increase (e.g. if a business was affected by the bushfires, it may now be harder for it to make loan payments).

 Q12.
 Has the method for assessing the impairment of loans changed?

-No. Impairment needs to be assessed every year and 2019-20 is no exception.
-Entities should apply the same generic method, as used in 2018-19, to assess the impairment of loans and receivables this year.
+No. Impairment needs to be assessed every year and this year is no exception.
+Entities should apply the same generic method, as used in previous years to assess the impairment of loans and receivables this year.